-Installation standards are imperative and a Part P certification and a good head for heights is required for any budding diy installer.
+Installation standards are imperative and a Part P certification and a good head for heights are required for any budding DIY installer.

 A major down-side for self-installers is the inability to apply for the current solar incentives, because these types of installations must be installed by MCS installers to comply.

 Questions about DIY solar panel installations

 Do you have a sizing guide for solar heating?

 For every 100-150 Litres cylinder size, you will need one flat-panel or two square meter solar tubes.

 PV solar panel sizing depends on your roof size and how you can configure the collectors, either portrait or landscape, within your roof space.
 A number of panels will dictate the size of the inverter system, so we would recommend first measuring your roof space from your loft space.

 Are all roofs suitable for panels?